jlonge4/mychatGPT/ReadMe.md

 - **Document Summarization**: It can summarize documents to provide concise answers or overviews.
 - **Follow-up Answers**: The agent can answer follow-up questions based on previous interactions and the current conversation context.
 - **Logical Intent Determination**: It uses logic to determine user intent, ensuring accurate responses.
-- **PDF Selection**: Users can upload and select PDF manuals directly within the app interface.
+- **PDF Selection**: Users can upload and select PDF/DOCX manuals directly within the app interface.

 ## History